housecurve/housecurve.github.io/README.md

 HouseCurve will produce acceptable results with the built in iPhone/iPad microphone.
 Using calibrated external microphones will provide higher accuracy.

-Visit [housecurve.com](https://housecurve.com) with an iOS device for a free trial app clip (must use Safari browser).
+Visit [this page](https://housecurve.com/appclip.html) with an iOS device for a free trial app clip (must use Safari browser).

 ### How do I use HouseCurve?